 Good leadership never passes the buck.
-Once assured that it has, or can, obtain sufficient general backing, it freely takes decisions and puts them into action forthwith, provided of course that such actions be within the framework of its defined authority.
+Once assured that it has, or can, obtain sufficient general backing, it freely takes decisions and puts them into action forthwith, provided of course that such actions be within the framework of its defined authority and responsibility.

 Another qualification for leadership is that of give and take, the ability to compromise cheerfully whenever a proper compromise can cause a situation to progress in what appears to be the right direction.
-We cannot,
+We cannot, however, compromise always.
+Now and then, it is truly necessary to stick flat-footed to one's convictions about an issue until it is settled.

 Our leaders do not drive by mandate, they lead by example.
-We say to them, 'Act for us, but do not boss us'.
+We say to them, 'Act for us, but do not boss us.'